gerrit1986/TimeVocScraper/README.md

 ## What does it do? ##
-This scraper fetches a time vocabulary from an html table.
+This scraper fetches a time vocabulary from an HTML table.

 ## How can I use it? ##